ryancyq/ryancyq.github.io/_posts/2024-09-08-ruby-code-coverage-for-backward-compatibility.md

 ---
 layout: post
-title: Ruby Code Coverage with Rake, RSpec, SimpleCov for Cross-Platform Compatibility
+title: Ruby Code Coverage with Rake, RSpec, SimpleCov for Backward Compatibility
-tags: [ruby, simple-cov, rspec, rake, continuous-integration, code-coverage, cross-platform]
+tags: [ruby, simple-cov, rspec, rake, continuous-integration, code-coverage]
 ---

 Code coverage in Ruby is pretty straightforward and easy to begin with, thanks to the amazing [SimpleCov](https://github.com/simplecov-ruby/simplecov) library, which has wide support for different testing frameworks.